uninstallio/android-sdk/README.md

 4. Set the SDK “Token and Secret” in Stringsfile.
 5. Initialize the SDK - In the main activity class.
 6. Passing Information to SDK.
-⋅⋅* Unique System User ID and Email ID.
+a) Unique System User ID and Email ID.
-⋅⋅* Install Sourc.
+b) Install Sourc.
-⋅⋅* App Events.
+c) App Events.
-⋅⋅* Crash Events.
+d) Crash Events.

 ####Setup